 Space weather forecasting helps mitigate the adverse effects of solar storms in space and on Earth

-Space weather has long been part of operational forecasting for some governments, with NOAA’s Space Weather Prediction Centre in the USA and Belgium’s Solar Influences Data Center at the forefront of space weather services for many years.
+Space weather has long been part of operational forecasting for some governments, with NOAA’s Space Weather Prediction Centre in the USA, Met Office’s Space Weather Operation Center in the UK and Belgium’s Solar Influences Data Center at the forefront of space weather forecasting services.
 Some high-profile severe space weather events in recent times have alerted more governments to the impacts of these events worldwide.
-The 1989 power outage in Quebec, caused by a solar storm after a very large X15-class solar flare, and the Hallowe’en storms of 2003 brought space weather into the public eye.
-Severe space events have become recognised among the main natural hazards along with tsunamis, volcanic eruptions, wild fires and hurricanes.
+The 1989 power outage in Quebec, caused by a solar storm after a very large X15-class solar flare, and the ‘Halloween’ storms of 2003 brought space weather into the public eye.
+Severe space weather events have been included in the list of natural hazards along with tsunamis, volcanic eruptions, wild fires and hurricanes.

 Space weather is high priority for governments worldwide